isabella232/sign-integrations.en/help/home.md

 ![banner](images/sign-banner.png)

-Learn how to install, integrate, and use Adobe Sign solutions to the existing systems, processes, and applications of your organization.
+Learn how to install, integrate, and use [!DNL Adobe Sign] solutions to the existing systems, processes, and applications of your organization.

 ## Featured Articles